 I just finished watching the seventh and final season of Medium, the mystery / supernatural drama starring loosely inspired by reputed real-life spirit medium, Allison DuBois.
 It is one of my favourite shows, one of the most consistently inventive and ingenious whodunits to have graced the small screen over the last couple of decades in my view and one with a genuine heart at its centre.
 So this seemed like a good time to provide a quick overview and provide a list of my top 7 personal favourites episodes.

-The following is offered as part of the Tuesday’s Overlooked Film meme hosted by Todd Mason over at his Sweet Freedom blog and you should head over there to see the many other fascinating titles that have been selected.
+The following review is submitted for your approval as part of the Tuesday’s Overlooked Film & TV meme hosted by Todd Mason over at his Sweet Freedom blog.

 I realise this might be a bit controversial but I am here to praise both Christie’s classic ABC mystery and The Alphabet Murders, the zany 1965 movie version starring an improbably skinny Tony Randall as Poirot.
 Yes, it’s a broad comedy and yes, a lot has been changed from the book (including the identity of the murderer) but it’s also great fun!
 Not persuaded yet?
 Let me try a little harder …